udacity/FCND-Controls/README.md

  - `altitude_control()` - an altitude controller that uses both the down position and the down velocity to command thrust.
 Note that you will need to include the non-linear effects from non-zero roll/pitch angles!
  - `yaw_control()` - a linear/proportional heading controller to yaw rate commands (non-linear transformation not required)
  - `roll_pitch_control()` - a reduced attitude controller taking in local acceleration or attitude commands and outputs body rate command.
 Note that you will need to account for the non-linear transformation from local accelerations to body rates!
- - `position_control()` - a linear position controller using the local north/east position and local north/east velocity to generate a commanded local acceleration
+ - `lateral_position_control()` - a linear position controller using the local north/east position and local north/east velocity to generate a commanded local acceleration
  - The final moment/thrust commands limit the input at given saturation limits